Discover 33 Delightful Things to Do in Mallorca, Spain!

 Castillo Hotel Son Vida

-Perched high in the hills about 15 minutes away from Palma, Castillo Hotel Son Vida is a luxurious castle-hotel with a fabulous swimming pool.
+Perched high in the hills about a 15-minute drive away from the center of Palma, Castillo Hotel Son Vida is a luxurious castle-hotel with a fabulous swimming pool.
 It has more of a resort feel than the other two Old Town hotels above.
+(And it’s not within walking distance of the Old Town.)

 7) Take the train to Soller